 After sight words, we read our poem.
 Each week we have a poem that is tied to our theme or letter.
 I find poems online and use those—I do not re-invent the wheel.
 This week we are reading a short "five senses" poem.
 Last week the poem was about a pig who wouldn't let me watch television.
 I try to find poems that are easy to read and poems that are funny!
 Monday we do echo reading.
 Tuesday we do a mix of echo reading and choral reading.
 Wednesday we do choral reading, and on Thursday and Friday they are reading the poem by themselves (unless it's a more difficult poem).
 I give this part of our literacy block big props for helping my student develop better fluency!
 They get to hear fluent reading daily, and they practice fluent reading daily.
 Sometimes we even incorporate different voices into our reading!

-After our poem, we read an emergent reader (you can find various emergent-leveled readers here and here).
+After our poem, we read an emergent reader.
 The emergent readers are generally sight-word based, and tie into our theme and topic.
 I am trying to incorporate more science and social studies into our emergent readers!
 We follow the same routine as with the poem.
 Thursday night the emergent reader goes home for homework, and Friday is when I ask for volunteers to read the book to the class!
 This is a perfect time for some very short mini-lessons on using sounds to help us read the words, on concepts of print, and on using pictures to help us understand what we're reading.

 Following the emergent reader, we focus on our sound of the week and our language focus of the week.
 For example, today we brainstormed /t/ words.
 We also counted syllables in words and identified rhyming words.
 This changes weekly or bi-weekly depending on the language skills we're focusing on.
 The sound changes weekly.